Got a minute to help? Take our quick website survey>

-"For me, anxiety feels as if everyone in the world is waiting for me to trip up, so that they can laugh at me.
-It makes me feel nervous and unsure whether the next step I take is the best way forward."
+For me, anxiety feels as if everyone in the world is waiting for me to trip up, so that they can laugh at me.
+It makes me feel nervous and unsure whether the next step I take is the best way forward.

-"Going out of the house is a challenge because I [have a] fear of panicking and feel that I'm being watched or judged.
+Going out of the house is a challenge because I have a fear of panicking and feel that I'm being watched or judged.
 It's just horrible.
-I want to get help but I'm afraid of being judged."
+I want to get help but I'm afraid of being judged.

 If your symptoms fit a particular set of medical criteria then you might be diagnosed with a particular anxiety disorder.
 But it's also possible to experience problems with anxiety without having a specific diagnosis.
-Our pages on self-care and treatment for anxiety problems offer suggestions for help and support.
+Our pages on self-care and treatment for anxiety offer suggestions for help and support.

 Watch Lewis, Polly, Faisal, Shelley and Brian talk about what living with anxiety problems feels like for them, and what helps them cope:

-"You know that feeling when you're rocking on the back legs of your chair and suddenly for just a split second you think you're about to fall; that feeling in your chest?
-Imagine that split second feeling being frozen in time and lodged in your chest for minutes/hours/days, and imagine with it that sense of impending doom and dread sticking around too, but sometimes you don't even know why."
+You know that feeling when you're rocking on the back legs of your chair and suddenly for a split second you think you're about to fall; that feeling in your chest?
+Imagine that split second feeling being frozen in time and lodged in your chest for hours/days, and imagine with it that sense of dread sticking around too, but sometimes you don't even know why.

-This information was published in 2017.
-We will revise it in 2020.
+This information was published in February 2021.
+We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.